Chromosphaera perkinsii

 Chromosphaera perkinsii is a species of Ichthyosporea from the order Dermocystida.
 Named after Professor Frank Perkins, it was isolated in shallow marine sediments in Hawaii by Stuart Donachie and collaborators.
-It is a rare case of a putatively free-living ichthyosporean, and possibly the only free-living dermocystid.
+It is a rare case of a putatively free-living ichthyosporean, and possibly the only free-living dermocystid. in 2024, a team from the University of Geneva observed that this species forms multicellular structures that bear striking similarities to animal embryos.